xyzmoney-tournaments/tournament-tr/README.md

 ## Events

-**`onCreation`** ⏤ is called during creation of the contract.
+**`onCreation`** ⏤ is called during execution of the contract constructor.
 With this event the following parameters are logged:

 * minimum number of players;
-* amount of the entrance fee;
+* the buy-in amount;
-* share of the winner;
+* the winner share;
 * the registration deadline.

 **`onEntrance`** ⏤ is called after each entrance into the tournament (see the description of `enter` function).
 With this event the following parameters are logged:

 * the participant's address;
 * the participant's entrance code;
-* the participant's counter of entrances after this enter.
+* the participant's entrances counter after this enter.

 **`onUnregistering`** ⏤ is called after each unregistrating for the tournament (see the description of `unregister` function).
 With this event the following parameters are logged:

 * the participant's address;
-* the participant's counter of entrances after this unregistering.
+* the participant's entrances counter after this unregistering.

 **`onDeadlineChange`** ⏤ is generated after change of the registration deadline (see the description of `changeDeadline` function).
 With this event the new value of the deadline is logged.

 **`onWinnerAnnouncement`** ⏤ is called after storing the winner address into `winner` variable (see the description of `announceWinner` function).
 With this event the winner address is logged.

-**`onPrizePayment`** ⏤ is xalled after the winner took away his prize (see the description of `takePrize` function).
+**`onPrizePayment`** ⏤ is called after the winner took away his prize (see the description of `takePrize` function).
 With this event the following parameters are logged:

 * the address of the player who took away the prize;
-* amount of the prize.
+* the prize amount.

 **`onTermination`** ⏤ is called after the tournament has been assigned with one of the statuses *LackOfPlayers*, *Cancelled* or *NoWinner*.
 The status *LackOfPlayers* can be assigned in `withdraw` function, the statuses *Cancelled* and *NoWinner* ⏤ in `terminate` function.
 With this event the new status of the tournament is logged.